NestedSGX/nestedsgx-ndss25-ae/svsm-guest-occlum/README.md

 [   48.424750] VS_GUEST: print_page_table_entry: 64.
 VS_ERROR.
 PTE Value: 8008000110235163
 [   48.425309] VS_GUEST: judge: 16.
 VS_ERROR. data page trampoline succeed.
 ```
-If you don't see the `succeed` log, you should `rmmod` the kernel module and re-insmod the kernel module until you see `succeed` log in data & code pages alike.
-Sometimes you might be unlucky and might have to `reboot` the guest OS and do the above things.
+If you don't see the right value of the data and code trampoline page PTE, you should `rmmod` the kernel module and re-insmod the kernel module until you see right values.

+Sometimes you might be unlucky and might have to `reboot` the guest OS and do the above things, but once you've successfully insmod the Guest Module, things will go smoothly.